-Your first choice for more information should be the ASX online course on Government bonds or the course on interest rate securities.
-You can also download the ASX education brochure "Understanding interest rate securities" or listen to an Investor Hour podcast on ASX Interest Rate Securities to learn more.
+Your first choice for more information should be the ASX online course on Government bonds.
+You can also download the ASX education brochure 'Understanding bonds' or listen to an Investor Hour podcast on ASX Interest Rate Securities to learn more.

 The Australian Securities and Investments Commission (ASIC) has also developed a guide on investing in corporate bonds, which may help you to better understand the risks and benefits of investing in corporate bonds.
 The guide covers what corporate bonds are, how they work, what the risks are and provides a checklist of things to look for when investing.